TheFuzzStone/hello_python_world/chapter_5/log.md

     - Checking That a List Is Not Empty

 **Thoughts**: Spent a lot of time studying Grin and wallet713.
-Damned crypto! /s
+Damned cryptocurrencies! /s

 ---